dinethkandegedara/Sticker-Maker/README.md

    - Run `npm start` or `npm run dev`

 2. **Load an Excel file**
-   - Click the "📁 Load Excel File" button
+   - Click the "Load Excel File" button
    - Select your Excel file (.xlsx, .xls, or .csv)
-   - The data will be displayed in a table
+   - Stickers will be generated for each row in the Excel file

-3. **Search and Filter**
+3. **Preview and Print**
-   - Use the search box to find specific records
-   - Use the column filter dropdown for more specific filtering
-   - All searches are case-insensitive and work in real-time
+   - Click "Print Preview" to see how stickers will look when printed
+   - Click "Print Stickers" to open your system's print dialog
+   - Use A4 paper, portrait orientation, and print at actual size (100% scale)
+   - Each A4 page will fit 4 stickers (2×2)

 ## File Structure

 ```
-excel-fabric-viewer/
+sticker-maker/
 ├── src/
 │   ├── main.js              # Electron main process
 │   ├── preload.js           # Preload script for security